tektoncd/pipeline/docs/auth.md

 ## Configuring `docker*` authentication for Docker

-This section describes how to configure authentication using the `dockercfg` and `dockerconfigjson` type `Secrets` for use with Docker.
-In the example below, before executing any `Steps` in the `Run`, Tekton creates a `~/.docker/config.json` file containing the credentials specified in the `Secret`.
-When the `Steps` execute, Tekton uses those credentials to access the target Docker registry. f
+This section describes how to configure Docker authentication using the `dockercfg` and `dockerconfigjson` Secret types.
+These Secrets are used as `imagePullSecrets` to provide the necessary credentials for Tekton to pull container images from private Docker registries when creating the Pod for a TaskRun or PipelineRun (collectively referred to as "Run").

+When a Run is executed, Tekton creates a Pod to run the defined Steps.
+During this Pod creation phase, Tekton uses the provided `imagePullSecrets` to authenticate with the respective registries and pull the required container images.
+This image pulling process is a crucial step that happens before the Steps within the Pod can start executing.

-**Note:** If you specify both the Tekton `basic-auth` and the above Kubernetes `Secrets`, Tekton merges all credentials from all specified `Secrets` but Tekton's `basic-auth` `Secret` overrides either of the Kubernetes `Secrets`.
+Note: If you specify both the Tekton `basic-auth` and the Kubernetes `dockercfg` or `dockerconfigjson` Secrets, Tekton merges all credentials from all specified Secrets, but Tekton's basic-auth Secret overrides the Kubernetes Secrets.

 1. Define a `Secret` based on your Docker client configuration file.